-Princess Diana passed away more than two decades ago but there are still reports and rumors about her that come out almost on a daily basis.
-Some of them have to do with the questions and conspiracies theories surrounding her death including if the princess was actually pregnant when she was killed in a car crash.
+Princess Diana died more than two decades ago, but there are still reports and rumors about her that come out almost on a daily basis.
+Some of them have to do with the questions and conspiracy theories surrounding her death including if the princess was actually pregnant when she was killed in a car crash.

 Here’s the story behind that claim and the answer to whether Diana really was pregnant when she died.

 Around 11:30 p.m. on Aug.
 30, 1997, the 36-year-old princess and her boyfriend, Dodi Fayed, left the Ritz in Paris after dinner and headed to his apartment nearby.
 They exited the rear of the hotel to escape the paparazzi but to no avail.

 The couple got into a Mercedes S-280 limousine.
 The vehicle was operated by Henri Paul, who was traveling at a high rate of speed.
 The Mercedes eventually crashed into a pillar in a tunnel under the Alma bridge less than two miles from the hotel.